varnish/fluffh/README.md

 hanwen/go-fuse seems a bit more modern than bazil/fuse.
 While having a steeper learning curve, it grants a lot more control over the filesystem.

+## Why tinylib/msgp

+msgp is a code generator for MessagePack.
+It is used to serialize the metadata of the files and directories.
+This is done to avoid the overhead of JSON and to make the CDB files as small as possible.

 ## Design